 Because of her way with animals and people, Martha was encouraged to work in the animal hospital field by a friend.
 Based on that recommendation, she decided to try it and found that her friend was right; Martha loved working with people and their pets.
 For Martha, the most rewarding part of her job is working with clients and helping to make sure all of their needs are met.

-Now, fifteen years later, Martha is the Team Lead Receptionist at VCA Brentwood.
-She has been a part of the VCA Brentwood team for five years after her first job at an animal hospital in Beverly Hills where she worked for ten years.
+Now, twenty years later, Martha is the Team Lead Receptionist at VCA Brentwood.
+She has been a part of the VCA Brentwood team for nine years after her first job at an animal hospital in Beverly Hills where she worked for eleven years.

 Nona has two hometowns; the Los Angeles area and in Japan, on the Northern Island of Hokkaido.
 Nona is fluent in Japanese.
 She is also a professional artist working in a variety of mediums from acrylic to charcoal and water colors.
 Her main focus is portraits, and character illustrations.